 Several questionable choices are clear when it comes to the infamous Pontiac Aztek.
 It’s universally agreed that this attempt at an off-road SUV is plain ugly.
 General Motors marketed the Aztek as an off-road, crossover SUV and came with a tent that could be built from the back.
 There is also a removable cooler in the console.

 The Aztek was a misguided effort albeit a rather interesting SUV with features never really seen from earlier General Motors vehicles.
 The Pontiac Aztek’s biggest issue was General Motors was attempting to reinvent the wheel while other manufacturers were making better crossover SUVs.
 General Motors killed the Aztek after 4 years of production.
-The Aztek has gained popularity after the it’s appearance in the hit TV show, Breaking Bad.
+The Aztek has gained popularity after it’s appearance in the hit TV show, Breaking Bad.
 Walter White, the “protagonist” of the series, drives the Aztek in many scenes in Breaking Bad.

 2006 PT Cruiser